 Optimal nutrition is crucial for people managing cancer.

-Thankfully, there has been some excellent research published recently from the likes of Professor David Sabatini on the role of specific nutrients in promoting or slowing cancer growth.
+Thankfully, some excellent research has been published recently by Professor David Sabatini on the role of specific nutrients in promoting or slowing cancer growth.

 But sadly, no one was joining the dots to show what this would look like in terms of real food and meals to put the theory into practice.